 Coffee shops need business property coverage for:

-When you have a property loss, it’s likely that you might also have to close down for a while in order to make repairs and restock your coffee shop.
+When you have a property loss, you might also have to close down for a while in order to make repairs and restock your coffee shop.
 In these cases, your business interruption insurance, which is usually part of a commercial property policy, helps replace lost income during the shutdown period.
-It also covers some of your ongoing expenses like rent, employee, salaries, utility bills, and more.
+It also covers some of your ongoing expenses like rent, employee salaries, utility bills, and more.

-Liability insurance protects your business when you are considered to be negligent or blamed for causing harm to an individual or another business.
-It is your financial lifeline if you are sued for some reason.
+Liability insurance protects your business when you are considered to be negligent or are blamed for causing harm to an individual or another business.
+It's your financial lifeline if you are sued by a third party.

 Coffee shops need special coverage for product losses due to contamination or spoilage.
 Contamination and spoilage coverage pays for certain losses if coffee, milk, or other ingredients are spoiled or contaminated due to refrigeration breakdown, utility interruption, or some other type of foreign substance contamination.

 If your local board of health or another agency forces you to close because of food contamination, your contamination and spoilage insurance may cover you for lost income during the shutdown period as well as costs related to cleaning contaminated equipment, and disposing of and replacing spoiled food.